zylamarek/twitter-sentiment/README.md

 performance.
 Only 2 single results are insignificantly higher than the previous ones in their respective settings.

 The results of DT2+D1 architecture are a little ambiguous.
-Most of them are worse, two reach the previous best and one (C20 2M 5e-4) sets the record for the best result so far across all settings (0.3% increase).
+Most of them are worse, two reach the previous best and one (1C20 2M 5e-4) sets the record for the best result so far across all settings (0.3% increase).
 The average result achieved by this architecture is 0.5% lower than DT1+D1.
 These two architectures deliver comparable performance and there are many arguments for and against both of them.
 In my arbitrary decision I chose to go on with the DT1+D1.
 Mainly, because it is simpler.

-Introducing extra stacked dense layers in the attention mechanism (A2 and A3) does not increase the performance.
+Introducing extra stacked feedforward layers in the attention mechanism (A2 and A3) does not increase the performance.

 <table>